martenc/radar/readme.md

 #### 1.3.0 (Marten's new stuff)
 + Converted from static html to a nodejs app
 + Added admin to manage blip data
-+ Using monogodb to store blips data
++ Using monogodb for storage

 ------------------------------------------------------